Walter-Haynes/COGS/README.md

 ## Development Status

-GoCS is not yet guaranteed to be production ready.
+COGS is not yet guaranteed to be production ready.
 There may be breaking API changes in the future.
-In that case, since GoCS uses [Semantic Versioning](https://semver.org), a new major version number will be used.
+In that case, since COGS uses [Semantic Versioning](https://semver.org), a new major version number will be used.

 I'm open to suggestions and appreciate bug reports.
 If you have any, just create a new issue on Github!